mechcarbide/mechcarbide/content/posts/road-milling-teeth-and-picks-everything-you-need-to-know.md

 **2. Steel Body**

-The tip is brazed onto the steel body, which is designed to provide strength and stability.
+The tip is brazed onto the steel body, usually 42CrMo steel, which is designed to provide strength and stability.
 A well-built steel body not only supports the carbide tip but also helps with effective chip removal, further extending the pick's working life.

 **3. Wear Plate**